 - February 1: National Freedom Day, which celebrates the signing of the 13th Amendment that abolished slavery in 1865.

 - February 1: Imbolc, a Gaelic traditional festival marking the beginning of spring.

 - February 1: St. Brigid of Kildare, feast day for St. Brigid celebrated by some Christian denominations.

-- Women’s History Month.
-Started in 1987, Women’s History Month recognizes all women for their valuable contributions to history and society.
+- Women’s History Month, started in 1987 to recognize all women for their valuable contributions to history and society.

-- National Developmental Disabilities Awareness Month, which was established to increase awareness and understanding of issues affecting people with intellectual and developmental disabilities.
+- National Developmental Disabilities Awareness Month, established to increase awareness and understanding of issues affecting people with intellectual and developmental disabilities.

-- National Multiple Sclerosis Education and Awareness Month.
-It was established to raise public awareness of the autoimmune disease that affects the brain and spinal cord and assist those with multiple sclerosis in making informed decisions about their health care.
+- National Multiple Sclerosis Education and Awareness Month, established to raise public awareness of the autoimmune disease that affects the brain and spinal cord and assist those with multiple sclerosis in making informed decisions about their health care.

 - Jewish American Heritage Month, an annual recognition and celebration of Jewish American achievements in and contributions to the United States of America during the month of May.
 President George W. Bush first proclaimed the month on April 20, 2006, as a result of cooperation with Sen. Arlen Specter, as well as the Jewish Museum of Florida and the South Florida Jewish Community.